-A scarifier, also called a dethatcher, is a tool that removes accumulated thatch from your lawn.
-Thatch is a tightly woven layer of grass stems, roots and debris that builds up between the grass blades and soil surface.
+A scarifier, also known as a dethatcher, is a tool that removes thick layers of thatch from your lawn.
+Thatch refers to the dense mat of grass stems, clippings and roots that build up between the grass blades and soil surface over time.

 -